Correlation structure of the corrector in stochastic homogenization

-\textbf{Organization of the paper.} The precise setting and results of this paper are laid down in the next section.
-The Helffer-Sjöstrand representation of correlations is introduced in Section~\ref{s:HJ}.
-Section~\ref{s:green} recalls several crucial estimates on the corrector and the Green function.
-The goal of Section~\ref{s:two-scale} is to justify, in a weak sense, the two-scale expansion of the gradient of the Green function.
-The proof of the main result is then completed in Section~\ref{s:proof}.
+The precise setting and results of this paper are laid down in the next section.
+The Helffer--Sj\"{o}strand representation of correlations is introduced in Section~\ref{sHJ}.
+Section~\ref{sgreen} recalls several crucial estimates on the corrector and the Green function.
+The goal of Section~\ref{stwo-scale} is to justify, in a weak sense, the two-scale expansion of the gradient of the Green function.
+The proof of the main result is then completed in Section~\ref{sproof}.